jason0x43/hacs-hubitat/README.md

 like to make available to Home Assistant.
 If you plan to use the integration over SSL, you‘ll probably want to enable the “Ignore SSL Certificates” toggle.

-To configure the Hubitat integration, go to Configuration -> Integrations in the Home Assistant UI and click the “+” button to add a new integration.
-Pick “Hubitat”, then provide:
+To configure the Hubitat integration, go to **Settings → Devices & services** in Home Assistant and click **Add integration**.
+Select **Hubitat**, then
+provide:

-- The address of the hub (e.g., `http://10.0.1.99` or just `10.0.1.99` if you’re
+- The address of the hub (for example, `http://10.0.1.99` or `10.0.1.99` when not using HTTPS)
-  not using https)
-- The app ID of the Maker API instance (the 2, 3 or 4 digit number after `/apps/api/` in any of the Maker API URLs)
+- The app ID of the Maker API instance (the number after `/apps/api/` in the Maker API URLs)
-- The API access token
+- The Maker API access token
-- Optional: An address for the event server to listen on (more about this below); this will be chosen automatically by default
-- Optional: A port for the event server to listen on (more about this below);
-  this will be chosen automatically by default
+- Optional: an event server URL containing only a protocol and host.
+This is useful when Home Assistant runs in a VM or container and Hubitat cannot reach the automatically selected address.
+- Optional: an event server port.
+The port is selected automatically when it is omitted.
-- Optional: Provide the relative paths to an SSL private key and certificate (e.g., `ssl/localhost-key.pem` and `ssl/localhost.pem`).
-These are files that you will need to generate using a tool such as `mkcert` or `openssl` If these paths are provided, the event server (described below) will serve over SSL (and _only_ over SSL).
+- Optional: relative paths to an SSL private key and certificate (for example, `ssl/localhost-key.pem` and `ssl/localhost.pem`).
+When both are provided, the event server serves HTTPS only.
+- Optional: the temperature unit (`F` by default, or `C`)
+- Optional: **Synchronize rooms**, which assigns Home Assistant device areas to the Hubitat rooms reported by Maker API.

 ### Event server